Intoxiona/intoxiona.github.io/README.md

 ## Copyright and License

-Copyright 2013-2015 Iron Summit Media Strategies, LLC.
+For the Template: Copyright 2013-2015 Iron Summit Media Strategies, LLC.
 Code released under the [Apache 2.0](https://github.com/IronSummitMedia/startbootstrap-freelancer/blob/gh-pages/LICENSE) license.
+We've edited the template manually, all new conent belongs to us.